 At an event in London in May, Prime Minister Fumio Kishida announced plans to ease travel restrictions.

-“We have now eased border control measures significantly, with the next easing taking place in June, when Japan will introduce a smoother entry process similar to that of other G7 members,” Kishida said, according to several media reports.
+“We have now eased border control measures significantly, with the next easing taking place in June, when Japan will introduce a smoother entry process similar to that of other G7 members,” Kishida said.

 The G7 refers to a group of seven of the world’s advanced economies: Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
 Aside from Japan, all the other G7 members have reopened to international leisure travel with varying degrees of restrictions in place (ranging from requiring a COVID vaccination and COVID testing to enter, such as in the U.S., to having dropped all COVID entry rules, such as in the U.K.).

-The development comes as some countries in Asia are loosening their COVID travel restrictions, such as Singapore, which dropped its COVID testing requirement for vaccinated travelers on April 26.
-But others in the region, such as China, are facing more stringent protocols as they see a rise in COVID cases—authorities in China have reimposed lockdowns to control recent outbreaks.
+The developments in Japan come as some countries in Asia are loosening their COVID travel restrictions, such as Singapore, which dropped its COVID testing requirement for vaccinated travelers on April 26.
+But others in the region, such as China, have faced more stringent protocols amid a rise in COVID cases—authorities in China reimposed lockdowns earlier this year to control recent outbreaks.

 More than 80 percent of Japan’s population is fully vaccinated, according to Johns Hopkins University, and a little more than half of the country has received a booster shot.
 Japan this week also eased its recommendations for mask wearing.
 While masks are still advised on public transportation, in hospitals, and in other public facilities, people can take off masks outdoors when others are not around.

 Associated Press and Chloe Arrojado contributed reporting.
 This story was originally published on May 6, 2022, and has been updated to include current information.